-Of the 2,197 Fire Department calls for service in 2014, there were approximately 700 calls for rescue and emergency medical services (EMS).
-There were 39 EMS calls for motor vehicle accidents with injuries, 11 EMS calls for motor vehicle/pedestrian accident, and 2 water and ice-related rescues.
+Of the 2,119 Fire Department calls for service in 2016, there were approximately 655 calls for rescue and emergency medical services (EMS).
+71% of these calls required transportation to a local hospital.

 Learn more about the Department’s recent statistics in the Fire Department Annual Reports.